keikhcheung/keikhcheung.github.io/_posts/blog/2020-03-08-Are-we-indeed-smart.md

     caption="Believe it or not: we can find it more pleasant to slowly walk out of pain instead of stopping abruptly at once!"
 %}

-Last but not least, what makes our mind more complicated is the construction of scenes which we underwent inside our head——called memory.
+Last but not least, what makes our mind more complicated is the construction of scenes which we underwent inside our head—called memory.

 When we recall an experience, we do not necessarily paint the same picture as to how we experienced it.
 This is not about accusing us of a lying nature, but rather about the <mark>deviation in the image we create relative to how we truly lived the event</mark>.
 And through establishing this image (later as memory) in our mind, which we will remember over time and tell, we neglect the details to a certain extent and change the overall scenery inscribed in our head.